-Metallic matrices are essential constituents for fabrication of metal-matrix composites (MMCs).
-This article describes the three different classes of aluminum alloys, namely, commercial aluminum alloys, low-density and high-modulus alloys, and high temperature alloys.
-It presents typical tensile properties and fracture toughness of selected heat treatable aluminum alloys in a table.
+Metallic matrices are essential constituents for the fabrication of metal-matrix composites (MMCs).
+This article describes three different classes of aluminum alloys, namely, commercial aluminum alloys, low-density and high-modulus alloys, and high temperature alloys.
+It presents typical tensile properties and fracture toughness of the selected heat treatable aluminum alloys in a table.
 Titanium alloys are very attractive for MMC applications, due to their higher strength and temperature capability compared to aluminum alloys.
 The article tabulates the effect of heat treatment on room-temperature properties and tensile properties of Ti-25Al-17Nb alloy sheet.

 Awadh B. Pandey, Metallic Matrices, Composites, Vol 21, ASM Handbook, Edited By Daniel B. Miracle, Steven L. Donaldson, ASM International, 2001, p 150–159, https://doi.org/10.31399/asm.hb.v21.a0003371